veracity/veracity-documentation/sections/marketplace/sellingyourproduct/paidservices.md

 </figure>

 ## Side-by-side pricing plan​
 With this visualization, pricing plans are displayed beside each other.
 Customers can easily compare prices (1), and eventual differences in features (2), usage (3), delivery periods, or extensions (see paragraph on extension to learn more).
-For better readability we do not suggest displaying more than 4 columns in a page.
+For better readability Veracity suggests displaying no more than four columns in a page.

 The “side-by-side" visualization should be preferred when showing subscription tiers (Starter, Advanced, Premium, Professional) or when you have a pricing model based on different usages (Mb or consumption).